-Warning: It is recommended to avoid overlapping blocks containing both clear and dark polarity objects.
-The order in which they are added to the object stream may affect the final image; that order is not always correctly implemented in Gerber readers.
-Overlapping blocks containing only dark objects are safe to use as the order does not affect the image.
+▲ Warning: It is recommended to avoid overlapping blocks containing both clear and dark polarity objects.
+The order in which they are added to the object stream may affect the final image.
+The order is always correctly implemented in Gerber readers.
+When all objects in block are dark or the blocks do not overlap the order does not affect the image.
+This is safe to use.